bonvtt123/WBAN-testing/README.md

 ### Code components:
 - Fitbit environment code:

-  -  App (index.js): designs for Fitbit, collecting data when recieve request from the phone.
+  -  App (index.js): runs on Fitbit, collecting data when recieve request from the phone.

   - Companion (index.js): runs on the smartphone, handling data collection and sending request.